fidelmak/AboutMe/README.md

 This contain all the stylesheet used

 # img folder
-Thi contain all the images used
+This contain all the images used

 # Js folder
 This contain the javascript for the compulsory task to print name in choosen language